 - After the configuration is completed, click Restore.

-- In the Set Compute Engine Mapping dialog box, configure Compute Engine Instances of Target Workspace.
+- In the Set Compute Engine Mapping dialog box, set the Compute Engine Instances of Target Workspace parameter.

 If the workspace that you backed up contains multiple compute engines, the system scans all compute engine instances during restoration.
-The system only restores nodes of the existing compute engines in the workspace to be restored.
-In this case, you must configure the mappings between the compute engines before restoring the target workspace.Note
+The system restores only nodes of the existing compute engines in the workspace to be restored.
+In this case, you must configure the mappings between the compute engines in the source and destination before you restore the destination workspace.Note

 - If the workspace to be restored does not contain a compute engine type such as E-MapReduce, or no instance is available for the compute engine type, nodes of this engine type are not restored.

-- The custom node types vary with regions.
-Therefore, you must also create the mappings among the custom node types.
-For example, you must configure the mappings among the custom nodes such as Hologres node, Data Lake Analytics node, AnalyticDB for MySQL node, and AnalyticDB for PostgreSQL node.
+- The custom node types vary based on the region.
+Therefore, you must also configure the mappings between the custom node types in the source and destination.
+For example, you must configure the mappings for the existing custom node types such as Hologres development node, Data Lake Analytics node, AnalyticDB for MySQL node, and AnalyticDB for PostgreSQL node.